MtNet11/OdooTutorialGuide_17.0/README.md

-# OdooTutorialGuide_17.0
+# Odoo Tutorial Guide 17.0
-This respository is to guide you with the new Odoo version 17.0 which includes modified syntax and a comprehensive look into this new version.
+This respository is a guide for the new Odoo version 17.0 which includes modified syntax and a comprehensive intro to this new version.

+Date: TBA
+Authors: TBA